 Copying and optimizing standard raster products to enterprise storage

 You may have a set of directories that contain data from a source, but access performance is not satisfactory.
 Typical examples would be data from most satellite imagery vendors that deliver imagery as TIF files that are not tiled and do not have pyramids, but do contain useful metadata as auxiliary or sidecar files.
 In this case, you can use OptimizeRasters to copy the all the data from one directory (possibly on an external hard disk) to a second device (e.g. your organizations shared file storage).
 OptimizeRasters will copy all files including metadata, but will also convert the TIF files into Tiled TIF with internal pyramids.
 This conversion is lossless.
 The resulting file names will be the same, but the TIF files will be faster to access.
 Nearly all applications that access TIF files, can access Tiled TIF.
-In this case the customized GDAL dll is not needed.
 Using OptimizeRasters in this way is similar to using the ArcGIS Copy Rasters command, but it ensures that all the data files and not only the rasters are copied.

 A variation of the same workflow is to have the file format of the data converted during copying.
 For example the source data may be delivered in a flavor of JP2 that is slow to read.
 OptimizeRasters can convert the format to TIF which is faster to read (although it may be larger).
 GDAL and thus ArcGIS use the content of the first bytes of a file to identify the file format, while ignoring the extension.
 Therefor it is possible to convert the files while keeping the original file name.
 This is sometimes required when a product includes metadata files that reference the raster data by name.
 OptimizeRasters includes an option to enable custom extension naming.